anand-imcm/proteomics-ML-workflow/README.md

 - **`main.*.cpu`** : [Int] Number of CPUs needed to execute the specific task.
 Default value: `16`

-# We recommend that users adopt unique Entrez Symbols as the protein naming convention for our network analysis, although we provide an approach using the R/Bioconductor annotation package org.Hs.eg.db to map UniProt IDs to Entrez Gene Symbols.
+We recommend that users adopt *unique Entrez Symbols* as the protein naming convention for our network analysis.
+We also provide an approach using the R/Bioconductor annotation package **`org.Hs.eg.db`** to map UniProt IDs to Entrez Gene Symbols.

-# The mapping process handles edge cases as follows:
+The mapping process handles edge cases as follows:

-# UniProt IDs mapped to multiple Entrez symbols: All matched Entrez symbols are concatenated using a semicolon (;), and assigned to the corresponding UniProt ID.
+- **UniProt IDs mapped to multiple Entrez symbols**:
+  All matched Entrez symbols are concatenated using a semicolon (`;`) and assigned to the corresponding UniProt ID.

-# UniProt IDs with no associated Entrez symbol: These entries are removed from the dataset.
+- **UniProt IDs with no associated Entrez symbol**:
+  These entries are removed from the dataset.

-# Multiple UniProt IDs mapping to the same Entrez symbol: Only the first occurrence is retained in the final dataset.
+- **Multiple UniProt IDs mapping to the same Entrez symbol**:
+  Only the first occurrence is retained in the final dataset.

 ## Outputs